 For instance, the damages for catastrophic injury suffered as a result of being unlawfully detained may be sought in addition to much more serious monetary damages.
 Cases involving police brutality or civil rights violations may result in higher settlements as well due to the severe nature of these offenses.

-Ultimately, false arrest settlements can range from thousands to millions of dollars, depending on the extent of pain experienced by the victim.
+Ultimately, false arrest settlements can range from thousands to millions of dollars, depending on the extent of pain experienced by the victim, specifically in cases of police brutality.